How Does Sequence Modeling Architecture Influence Base Capabilities of Pre-trained Language Models? Exploring Key Architecture Design Principles to Avoid Base Capabilities Degradation: Introduction

 Although experimental results demonstrate that these stateful sequence modeling architectures can match or even surpass Transformer in performance while maintaining significant efficiency advantages, some studies have noted their deficiencies in specialized capabilities such as retrieval~\cite{wen2025rnns}, copy~\cite{pmlr-v235-jelassi24a}, associative recall~\cite{arora2024zoology}, and dynamic programming~\cite{pmlr-v235-yang24a}, supported by empirical validation on synthetic datasets and tasks.
 While these studies focus on specific issues, they are highly insightful and directly raise our new questions about sequence modeling architectures:

 To address these questions, we first point out that existing research on sequence modeling architectures typically adopts the same mixed domain pre-training settings used in large model development.
 While beneficial for practical applications, these settings are detrimental to architecture analysis, as they turn base capability tests (e.g., language modeling) into in-distribution evaluations, failing to reveal differences in base capabilities during early pre-training stages.
-To address this, we propose a limited domain pre-training approach with out-of-distribution testing, successfully uncovering significant differences in base capabilities among architectures at an early stage.
+To address this, we propose a limited domain pre-training approach, \textbf{employing out-of-distribution language modeling performance to measure base capabilities}, successfully uncovering significant differences in base capabilities among architectures at an early stage.

-Next, under this setting, we analyze the base capabilities of stateful sequence modeling architectures like Mamba, RWKV, Gated DeltaNet, etc. Our findings reveal that these architectures exhibit notable degradation in base capabilities compared to Transformer, confirming that stateful sequence modeling architectures suffer from deficiencies not only in specialized capabilities but also in base capabilities.
+Next, under this setting, we analyze the base capabilities of stateful sequence modeling architectures like Mamba, RWKV, Gated DeltaNet.
+Our findings reveal that these architectures exhibit notable degradation in base capabilities compared to Transformer, confirming that stateful sequence modeling architectures suffer from deficiencies not only in specialized capabilities but also in base capabilities.

 We then investigate the architecture factors that truly impact base capabilities.
 Through ablation studies on the Mamba family of architectures and analyses of common sequence modeling factors, we identify that mechanisms like data-dependent decay, convolution and position encoding only affect convergence speed rather than base capabilities.
 Conversely, we determine that full-sequence visibility, real relation calculation and non-uniform distribution are critical architecture factors influencing base capabilities.
-Based on this, we summarize the principle that \textbf{"a sequence modeling architecture need possess full-sequence arbitrary selection capability"} as the key design rule to avoid degradation in base capabilities.
+Based on this, we summarize the principle that \textbf{"a sequence modeling architecture need to possess full-sequence arbitrary selection capability"} as the key design rule to avoid degradation in base capabilities.

 Finally, we validate this principle using an extremely simple Top-1 Element Selection architecture, experimentally confirming its ability to achieve base capabilities nearly on par with the Transformer.
 Furthermore, we extend this validation to the more practical Top-1 Chunk Selection architecture — a direct generalization of the Top-1 Element Selection architecture, and implement GPU Kernels to ensure its time efficiency.
 Experiments show that the Top-1 Chunk Selection architecture, which adheres to our design principle, outperforms stateful architectures in base capabilities for both short (2k) and long (100k) sequences while maintaining competitive time efficiency.